Greenville, North Carolina: Religion

-As with most of North Carolina, Greenville is predominantly Protestant Christian, with large concentrations of Baptists, Episcopalians, Methodists, and various other evangelical groups.
-Presbyterians, and Disciples of Christ, also constitute a significant portion of the population.
-There is also a small Quaker meeting.
+Greenville is predominantly Protestant Christian, with large concentrations of Baptists, Episcopalians, Methodists, and various other evangelical groups.
+Presbyterians and Disciples of Christ also constitute a significant portion of the population.

 The Roman Catholic community in Greenville has seen steady growth over the years, with the migration of Hispanic workers to the area, along with significant numbers of people from the Mid-Atlantic and northeastern United States who work for East Carolina University, the ECU Health, and other employers.
 There are two primary Catholic Parishes in Greenville including St. Gabriel of the Sorrowful Mother on Dickinson Avenue and St. Peter Catholic Church on East 4th Street.
 St. Gabriel's serves hundreds of Spanish speaking families and supports a Head Start program in the West Greenville area.
 St. Peter's Catholic Church in Greenville supports a day school for grades K-8.
-Pope John Paul II Catholic High School supports grades 9–12.
+John Paul II Catholic High School supports grades 9–12.

-Over the years, Greenville's Jewish community has seen continued growth.
-Congregation Bayt Shalom, a congregation affiliated with both Reform Judaism and Conservative Judaism, has around 80 member families and was previously led by the first African-American female rabbi in the United States, Alysa Stanton.
+Greenville's Jewish community has seen continued growth.
+Congregation Bayt Shalom, a congregation affiliated with both Reform Judaism and Conservative Judaism, was previously led by the first African-American female rabbi in the United States, Alysa Stanton.

 The growth and diverse nature of the city's population has also resulted in the addition of an Islamic Mosque and Hindu Temple within the last decade.

-Greenville also has a growing Pagan community.
+A minority of the city's population also identifies as "non-religious" or having no affiliation to any religion.

 Economy

-Companies with headquarters in Greenville include ECU Health, NMHG Americas, Grady-White Boats, Metrics, and Attends Health Care Products.
-The city's industry historically was centered on the sale and processing of tobacco, but today the major industries are health care, education and manufacturing.
+Greenville's economy is largely reliant on the local hospital system and East Carolina University.
+A diversified base of companies in advanced manufacturing, pharmaceuticals, life sciences, emerging technology, and food and beverage fuels the economy.
+MrBeast, Thermo Fisher Scientific, Avient, Catalent, Hyster-Yale Materials Handling, and Weyerhaeuser are among a long list of companies that call Greenville home.
+In 2024, the North Carolina Department of Commerce announced that two international companies selected Greenville for their first United States based manufacturing locations.
+Boviet Solar, a Vietnamese renewable energy company, committed to creating 908 new jobs and investing more than $294 million to locate its first North American solar panel manufacturing facility in the City of Greenville.
+Nipro Medical Corporation, a Japanese healthcare and medical device company, will create 232 jobs and invest more than $397.8 million to build a new manufacturing campus and U.S. headquarters in Greenville.

+Minges Bottling Group, a large Pepsi bottling and distribution facility, is also located just outside Greenville in Ayden.
+Greenville is also home to The HammockSource, the world's largest hammock manufacturer.

 The largest employer is ECU Health (formerly Vidant Medical Center) and the second largest is East Carolina University with specialized manufacturing and scientific industries augmenting the employment portfolio.
-ECU Health is also home to the robotic heart surgery training center founded by Dr. Randolph Chitwood who holds several patents related to the daVinci surgical robot.